-TO BE WILLING SIMPLY TO TAKE STEPS MAY SEEM LIKE A SMALL THING, BUT IT'S ACTUALLY A VERY COURAGEOUS THING AND ALSO ONE THAT'S VERY WISE.
-Often we don't know what lies on the distant reaches of our path ahead, but if, as C. S. Lewis suggested, we have "a glimpse of the next three feet of road," then we have the information we need to take the only step that can actually be taken: the one immediately in front of us.
-The determination to take this step is what makes progress possible in the real world.
+TO BE WILLING SIMPLY TO TAKE STEPS MAY SEEM LIKE A SMALL THING, BUT IT’S ACTUALLY A VERY COURAGEOUS THING AND ALSO ONE THAT’S VERY WISE.
+Often we don’t know what lies on the distant reaches of our path ahead, but if, as C. S. Lewis suggested, we have “a glimpse of the next three feet of road,” then we have the information we need to take the only step that can actually be taken: the one immediately in front of us.
+In the real world, the determination to take this step is what makes progress possible.

 Looking back at our past, each of us can see that we are where we are today as a result of the steps that we have or haven’t taken previously, not many of which seemed very significant at the time.
 The taking of small steps has a cumulative effect.
 One thing leads to another, and the first thing we know, an entire human life has been brought into being.
 It’s important, therefore, to take our steps decisively, rather than to live by denial and default.